When a female dog is coming into heat, inexperienced owners usually handle this situation in one of two ways.

 - No off-leash walks – Despite common misconceptions, a female dog in heat can be walked, and she actually needs walks.
 However, some precautions are necessary, the most important being to always walk your dog on a leash.
 Even if you consider your dog extremely well trained, walking off-leash is a “no-no” when your dog is in heat.
 No obedience training is as strong as natural instincts.
-To learn more, here are additional tips for walking a female dog during heat.

 - Extra attention – When a dog is in heat, the changes are not only physical, but mental as well.
 If you want to ensure that your dog feels comfortable when in heat, you will need to pay her more attention than usual.
 Playing, brushing, talking to her or going for a walk are just a few examples.
 Have that extra time available for your dog during heat, and she will feel much calmer and more confident.